wmichalak/canteracontainer/readme.md

 # README #

-This User Guide demonstrates how to set up a Python Cantera development environment inside a container.
-I wrote this as a reminder for myself and anyone else interested.
+This User Guide demonstrates how to set up a Python Cantera development environment inside a Docker container.
+I wrote this as a reminder for myself and to share with anyone else interested.
 Before I get started, let's review why you would want to use a container environment.
 The reasons to use Cantera inside of a container are, but not limited to:
 1. If you want to build your code on one computer and run it on another.
     1. Avoid installation issues related to different platforms (Windows, Linux, MacOS).